bjonesdataliteracy/usgs-earthquake-sync/demo_script.md

 2b.
 What happened on April 2, 2026?
 "I'd like to drill down on April 2, 2026.
 That seems like a huge outlier.
 Can you give me a list of all of the earthquakes from that day, and show them to me on a map or lat/long scatterplot?"
 3. Group the earthquakes into 6 geographic clusters using K-means on their latitude/longitude, then plot every quake on a map (or a lon-vs-lat scatter) colored by cluster — which tectonic regions emerge?
 Convert lat/lon to 3D unit-sphere coordinates before clustering so the dateline doesn't split the Pacific.
 3b.
 "Can you create a map colored by cluster using the pydeck package in python?"
+3c.
+"Can you now give me a bar chart of earthquake count by cluster group from the earthquakes dataframe?
+Make sure to use the same colors for the bars as you used for the dots on the map."
 ```
 **[WAIT — let the agent create multiple cells]**
 **[TALKING POINT — while agent works]**